The Do’s and Don’ts of Advertising Rules and Regulations for a Medical Service – An Overview and a Quiz

 For more detailed advice contact your Professional Society or Association.

-With this in mind, if you find any mistakes, have suggestions, or just want the answers to the Quiz – please contact firstname.lastname@example.org.
+With this in mind, if you find any mistakes, have suggestions, or just want the real answers to the Quiz – please contact firstname.lastname@example.org.